kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0303 Review of air carrier agreements.md

 ### §303.46   Decision by the Assistant Secretary.

-The Assistant Secretary shall decide, on the basis of the record and in accordance with the procedures prescribed in part 302 of this chapter, whether to grant or deny, in whole or in part, the application.
+The Assistant Secretary shall decide, on the basis of the record and in accordance with the procedures prescribed in [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md|part 302 of this chapter]], whether to grant or deny, in whole or in part, the application.
 A copy of the Assistant Secretary's final decision shall be served on all parties.

 </div>